 Reopening slaughterhouses here is not the answer to ending this form of cruelty.
 Instead, the ASPCA advocates for a federal ban on the international and interstate transport of horses intended for human consumption.
 Over the last few years, different bills that would have achieved this have been introduced in Congress—and even though each one has had strong bipartisan support, none have made it over the finish line and become law.
 Until such a law passes—and we have no doubt that one will—it is critical that we not allow the horse slaughter industry to gain a foothold in the United States.
 Once it is here, it will be much more difficult to get rid of it.

 Please join the ASPCA Advocacy Brigade if you would like to be alerted when it is time to take action on horse slaughter-related legislation.
-And if you are a horse owner seeking a humane way to part with your equine companion, please visit our Alternatives to Auction and Slaughter page.

 PLEASE NOTE: When you click on the link above, you will be accessing content on a website owned and/or maintained by a third party.
 The legal information on the MSUCL website is researched and provided by MSUCL, not by the ASPCA, and by clicking the link above, you acknowledge that you understand that this information is not being provided by the ASPCA.
 The information provided is general in nature and is not intended as legal advice.
 If you have legal questions or concerns, you are advised to contact appropriate counsel.